kse-ua/KSE-Loc-Data-Hub/README.md

 | Serhii Tytiuk     | Data Analyst                                                    | tytser     |
 | Igor Piddubniy    | Data Analyst                                                    | ipiddubnyi |

+# Project Products

-# Surveys
+## Surveys

 The Kyiv School of Economics (KSE) Institute conducted two surveys of hromadas in 2022 to study the impact of Russia's full-scale invasion on their economic performance and to identify factors of hromada resilience to various types of war-related shocks.
+The datasets of surveys results are nor available on the repository due to the sensitivity of some data.

 <table>
 <thead>